 But most of all, I hate my teeth.
 The bonding is old and beginning to crack on the first broken front tooth.
 And the bonding on the second tooth stains and needs replacing.
 And every time I see that stain, I want to put my fist through the mirror and his face.
 But life has punished him.
 And I have finally proved the medical necessity of crowns to my insurance, which is Medicaid, of course.

 This is my Now.
 This is how I have adapted.
 But my family and long-time friend and love SP, and my therapist, have encouraged me to write again.
 My Mother gave me the money to renew this site and my domain.
 I was unsure what to write.
 Until this morning when I woke up more grateful to wake than any day I can recall.
 I woke up screaming and crying in a pool of sweat as I often do .
 He had spent all the money on drugs and was hanging out with some chick who was shooting up crack(?).
 I was living in my usual, lovely but changing cottage, by the landscape that is either near the ocean, or an old mill that has a good fishing spot, which he had destroyed.
 And the cottage was full of junkies and low lifes he’d brought around.
 And as I was crying and begging and pleading with him to leave me with something, he laughed at me.
 Laughed at how pitiful and pathetic I was.
 So I knew what to blog about today.
 Because I knew what he was laughing at.
 Now he had me trapped.
 This is my Now.
 This is my lonely path without glory.
 This is the story of my Neverending Now with PTSD.

-While you’re here: Please check out the wonderful work the people at The National Alliance on Mental Illness and donate.
+While you’re here: Please check out the wonderful work done by the people at The National Alliance on Mental Illness and donate.

 While there: check out my BFF’s Instagram and share some love.

 Got a comment?
-Click below!
+Click below.
 I love the feedback.
-If you like what you’ve read, tap Like and Share on Facebook!
+If you like what you’ve read, tap the star LIKE button below, & LIKE and Share on Facebook.
 Follow and share on Twitter.